-Sea Otter Park has served as an informal recreational shore fishing area without facilities and is located within an industrial use area.
+Sea Otter Park has served as an informal recreation. shore fishing area without facilities and is located within an industrial use area.
 The development of a formal shore fishing facility adjacent to the recreation area at the New Boat Harbor will significantly improve fishing opportunities with the addition of the fishing float.
-The accessible float provides all-tide access creating an improved and safe facility for locals and visitors.
+The accessible float provides all-tide access creating, an improved and safe facility for locals and visitors.
 The float also provides all-tide access for kayaks without having to launch within the busy boat harbor.

-The overall estimated cost for Phase I and Phase II development at the New Boat Harbor is \$33 million.
+The overall estimated cost for the development of Phase One and Phase Two at the New Boat Harbor is \$35 million.
 The estimate includes construction, design, permitting, project management, construction administration, and a 30% contingency.
-Major line items that will be completed in this phase and corresponding estimated costs are outlined below:
+Major line items that will be completed in this phase and corresponding costs are outlined below: